 Until we see you again, stay safe and healthy!

-We designed the Searching for Health Topics: Advanced pathway to support students who are new, or would like a refresher on, the advanced searching techniques used in carrying out a Systematic Review.
+We designed the Finding Academic Material for Advanced Health Topics module to support students who are new, or would like a refresher on, the advanced searching techniques used in carrying out a Systematic Review.

 New to using KLaSS forums?

 Make sure you're enrolled on KLaSS by using the link below: